-We are 7 days a week for coffee & pastries, and then lunch & dinner throughout the day.
-We serve breakfast Monday-Friday.
+We are 7 days a week for lunch & dinner.
 We also serve brunch every Saturday & Sunday.

 Stop in for a meal or even just a cup of coffee!

 - Distancing maintained in common areas

 - Sick staff prohibited in the workplace